You Read That Right- I Went To Afghanistan, Voluntarily

-With the couple of setbacks we had with flights we were left with a day to see Kabul.
+With a couple of setbacks, we had with flights we were left with a day to see Kabul.
 We managed to squeeze in a visit to the Gardens of Babur and some shopping at Chicken Street (and even a drive-by of Sakhi Shrine) before catching our 7 pm flight to Istanbul and only Kam Air flight to depart on time and without issue.

 What Is The Reality Of Traveling In Afghanistan?

 Afghanistan easily became an instant favorite in my travels, up there with the likes of Tajikistan and Yemen.

 Of course, I knew visiting the remainder of the country would be something truly special after having visited the Wakhan Corridor in 2017.
 With that said, Afghanistan isn’t the easiest place to travel or cope with.

 The poverty is in your face, the drug addictions are very real, the scars of war from bullet-pocked buildings to maimed survivors are everywhere.
 With a country that’s been pillaged, attacked, and warred within for as long as Afghanistan the realities of battle are unavoidable but tell an important story of the country that photos of happy people, beautiful blue tiles, and jaw-dropping natural sceneries just don’t paint and prove Afghanistan’s undying resilience.

 Start shopping plans over at battleface, my go-to travel insurance choice.